dsaw/MyCodingDocs/Python/PythonDocsTut.md

 		* Function is defined by _def funcname(param1,param2...): functionbody_
 		* First line of function body can contain a string literal called docstring.
 		* When entering a function for the first time, the arguments are stored as local variables in a new symbol table.
-			* All variable references in a function first look in the symbol table,then the enclosing function symbol table, and so on till the global symbol table and then the table of built-in names.
+			* All variable references in a function first look in the symbol table, then the enclosing function symbol table and so on till the global symbol table and then the table of built-in names.
 			* All parameters are passed as call by object reference.
 		* Default arguments are specified by adding a value after following a '='
 		* Keyword arguments are specified by 'kwarg=val'